 The year’s just about to start in the lunisolar Chinese calendar.
-It’s time for you to cleanse the house from ill-fortune and make way for good luck as the Year of the Monkey goes in full swing on February 8th around Melbourne.
+So, it’s time for you to make way for good luck.

-More than a big party, the streets of Chinatown will be a big explosion of oriental culture.
+- Chinatown – More than a big party, the streets of Chinatown will be a big explosion of Asian culture.
 Play around with the roving musicians, street performers, and artists as they take over the streets.
-Get to know the wise figures in Chinese mythology.
-Let your kids in on the fun as they learn traditional martial arts, traditional dance, and the ever festive lion dance.
-Tease your taste buds with sweet, glutinous treats like the Tong Yuan and Nian Gao or engorge in a special outdoor Chinatown ambiance hosted by China Bar or the Chinatown Community Dinner.
+Be a part of the celebration and learn about culture and food.
 From seafood to ramen, to dumplings, and so much more, you can’t go wrong with their New Year’s delights.

 - Federation Square (Cnr Swanston St & Flinders St, Melbourne) – >Enjoy a kaleidoscope of activities in the Fed Square.
 Melbourne will light up this place with light shows and displays so large and so bright, you’d practically see them from Space.
 Spot all 12 of the zodiac animals as you walk along Southbank, illuminated with zodiac lanterns.
 Sneak a peek at the Dragon’s head, peering through the Eureka Tower.
 Let your tongue tingle from all the Asian flavours as the streets of Fed Square gives you a taste of Chinese cuisine from north to south.
 Make sure to catch the multicultural shows playing from 9:00 AM to 11:00 PM.